pratikjagrut/go-tutorial/01_helloworld/README.md

-# EVER GREEN CLASSIC HELLO WORLD PROGRAM
+# Classic hello world program

 *Here we will write hello world program in go.*